 There are certain Acts of Parliament of the United Kingdom which are applicable to Palestine.
-His Majesty the King in Council also has power to legislate far Palestine by Orders in Council.
-In addition to the Palestine Orders in Council 1922-47 which have already been noticed, numerous other Orders in Council have been made.
-Among these Orders in Council are the Palestine Citizenship Orders in Council the various Orders in Council applying to Palestine, the Emergency Powers (Defence) Acts of the United Kingdom, and the Palestine (Defence) Orders in Council.
-A number of defence regulations were made during the war under the Emergency Powers (Defence) Acts.
-Under the Palestine (Defence) Orders in Council, regulations have been made and are in force to meet civil disturbances.
+His Majesty the King in Council also has power to legislate for Palestine by Orders in Council.
+In addition to the Palestine Orders in Council 1922-47 which have already been noticed, numerous other Orders in Council have be made.
+Among these Orders in Council are the Palestine Citizenship Orders in Council the various Orders in Council applying to Palestine, the Emergency Powers (Defendances of the United Kingdom and the Palestine (Defence) Orders in Council.
+A number of defence regulations were made during the way under the Emergency Powers (Defendances.

 The bulk of legislation of Palestine is by Ordinances promulgated by the High Commissioner after consultation with the Advisory Council, and by Rules, Regulations and Orders made under Ordinances.
-Before a draft Ordinance in laid before the Advisory Council it is approved by the High Commissioner in Executive Council.
+Before a draft Ordinance is laid before the Advisory Council it is approved by the High Commissioner in Executive Council.
 In certain cases ordinances must be referred for the prior approval of the Secretary of State before introduction in the Advisory Council.
-In all cases the assent of His Majesty (who may exercise the power of disallowance) is required on promulgation of ordinances.
+In all cases the assent of His Majesty (who may exercise the power of disallowance) is require on promulgation of ordinances.
 Municipalities and local councils may, with the High Commissioner's consent, make by-laws under the provisions of the ordinances respectively constituting those bodies.

-Under Article 46 of the Palestine Orders in Council 1922-47, both Ottoman Laws and also the Common Law and Doctrines of Equity of the United Kingdom are in force in Palestine, subject to certain limitations.
-A Bill "to make provision with respect to the termination of His Majesty's jurisdiction in Palestine, and for purposes connected therewith" is being debated in the British Parliament, to be known when passed, as "Palestine Act, 1948".
-The Bill provides for termination of British jurisdiction in Palestine on such date as His Majesty may, by Order in Council declare to be the date on which the Mandate will be relinquished.
+Under Article 46 of the Palestine Orders in Council 1922-47, both Ottoman Land also the Common Law and Doctrines of Equity of the United Kingdom are in force in Palestine, subject to certain limitations.
+A Bill "to make provision with respect to the termination of His Majesty's jurisdiction in Palestine, and for purposes connected therewith" is being debated in the British Parliament, to be known, when passed, as "Palestine Act, 1948".
+The Bill provides for termination of British jurisdiction in Palestine on such date as His Majesty way, by Order in Council, declare to be the date on which the Mandate will be relinquished.

 Clause 3 of the Bill repeals Acts of Parliament applying to Palestine, but leaves them to continue in force as part of the domestic law of Palestine.
 Thus all British legislation, although repealed insofar as Great Britain is concerned, continues in force in Palestine as part of the domestic law until repealed by the Successor Authority.